LucasBarretto86/LearningJS/LearningExpressJS/README.md

 >
 > In this NoSQL (MongoDB) example, we're creating a document in the `users` collection and querying for users with the username 'john_doe'.
 Note the flexibility in the structure; fields can vary between documents.

-## MongoDB
+### MongoDB

 **GPT: Whats is MongoDB?***

 > MongoDB is a NoSQL document-oriented database that provides flexible and scalable data storage.
 It stores data in JSON-like BSON documents, allowing for dynamic schema and efficient querying.
-MongoDB is widely used for its ease of use, scalability, and ability to handle large volumes of unstructured data.
+MongoDB is widely used for its ease of use, scalability, and ability to handle large volumes of unstructured data

-### Create MongoDB Account, Cluster and Collection
+#### Create MongoDB Account, Cluster and Collection

 1. Create a MongoDB Atlas Account